-Good candidates for Abdominoplasty (Tummy Tuck) surgery or body lift surgery after bariatric surgery are those who are at a stable weight and healthy BMI.
+Good candidates trying to achieve an ideal weight for Tummy Tuck surgery or body lift surgery after bariatric surgery are those who are at a stable weight and have a healthy BMI.
 Other patient criteria are also factored in as to what makes a good candidate for a successful Tummy Tuck or Body Contouring/Liposuction procedure – including Body Lift for skin reduction surgeries after weight loss procedures.

 Tummy Tuck Surgery (Abdominoplasty) – Download Dr Briggs FREE Guide

 Patient Criteria in terms of Weight or BMI before attempting a Tummy Tuck/Abdominoplasty for best results:

 - Be at a stable weight for at least 6 months and ideally 12 months or longer

 - Be at an ideal or goal weight with a BMI below 30 and ideally below 24/25

 - Regularly engage in exercise and strength training so that you’re healthy and strong

 - Lead a healthy lifestyle that involves good nutrition and regular meals